40Cakes/pokebot-gen3/Readme.md

 ⚠ Use this bot at your own risk!
 The bot directly writes to mGBA memory, there is a good chance mGBA may crash while using this version.

+Only Windows and mGBA 0.10.2 (64-bit) is supported at the moment, support for Mac and Linux will be added later.

 The bot is hard-coded to spin on the spot and exit once a shiny is encountered.
 You must ensure you are able to escape battle 100% of the time, otherwise the bot will get stuck.
 There is currently no UI, auto-catching, encounter logging etc. It is as bare-bones as it gets, these features will be added in due time.

 1. Run `requirements.py` to install required modules.